igoralves98/raspberry-pi4j-samples/LelandOilDetector/readme.txt

 Oil Detector prototyping
 ========================
 The MCP3008 has its channel 0 connected.
-The relay uses the GPIO pin #00
+The relay uses the GPIO pin #00 (relay 1, 2 is unused)

 To run:
 Start the node server on the RasPI: